cylc/cylc-doc/src/user-guide/writing-workflows/external-triggers.rst

 External triggers allow tasks to trigger directly off of external events, which is often preferable to implementing long-running polling tasks in the workflow.
-The triggering mechanism described in this section is intended to replace the one one documented in :ref:`Push External Triggers` (however, that one is a push mechanism, whereas this one involves regular polling by the scheduler).
+The triggering mechanism described in this section is intended to replace the one one documented in :ref:`Old-Style External Triggers` (however, that one is a push mechanism, whereas this one involves regular polling by the scheduler).

 If you can write a Python function to check the status of an external